golemfactory/ya-runtime-wasi/README.md

 ```

 If you decide to make some tweaks and would like to test if everything still behaves
-as expected, you can trigger included end-to-end integration tests like so:
+as expected, you can trigger included end-to-end integration tests.
+Make sure you have
+`wasm32-wasi` target installed (`rustup target add wasm32-wasi`) and then run:

 ```
 cargo test --features integration-tests